 In some cases, people can be considered capable of deciding some aspects of their treatment but not others.
 For example, a person with severe learning difficulties may be capable of deciding on their day-to-day treatment, but incapable of understanding the complexities of their long-term treatment.

-Some people with certain health conditions may have periods when they are capable and periods when they are incapable.
-For example, a person with schizophrenia may have periods when they are considered capable, but they may also have psychotic episodes (when they cannot distinguish between reality and fantasy), during which they may not be capable of making certain decisions.
+Some people with certain health conditions may have periods when they're capable and periods when they're incapable.
+For example, a person with schizophrenia may have psychotic episodes (when they can't distinguish between reality and fantasy), during which they may not be capable of making certain decisions.

-A person's capacity can also be temporarily affected by shock, panic, fatigue (extreme tiredness) or medication.
+A person's capacity can also be temporarily affected by:

 Advance decisions and power of attorney